Problem Solving Treatment (PST)

 Get certified as a PST Trainer, in these group training sessions participants will learn the skills needed to train others in PST.

 The University of Washington AIMS Center is approved by the American Psychological Association (APA) to sponsor continuing education (CE) for psychologists.
 The AIMS Center maintains responsibility for this program and its content.
-Participants are eligible for 5 CE credits (PST Tier 1) or 8 CE credits (PST Tier 2).
-To recieve credits participants must attend the entire course and pass a learning evaluation.
+Participants are eligible for 10 CE credits (PST Tier 1) or 13 CE credits (PST Tier 2).
+To receive credits participants must attend the entire course and pass a learning evaluation.
 The CE credits can be used by most licensed mental health providers, including psychologists, clinical social workers, professional counselors, and marriage and family therapists.
 Clinicians should check their specific state requirements to confirm that credits awarded by the APA apply to them.

 Conflict of Interest Disclosure Information